Saturnia

-Saturnia (/it/) is a spa town in Tuscany in north-central Italy that has been inhabited since ancient times.
+Saturnia (/it/) is a spa town in Tuscany in central Italy that has been inhabited since ancient times.
 It is a frazione of the comune of Manciano, in the province of Grosseto.
 Famous for the spa which gives it its name, its population is 280.

 Geography

 It lies about 14 km from Manciano, 56 km from Grosseto, 37 km northeast of Orbetello and the coast and 115 km from Rome.
 Near the village, 800 L/s of sulphurous water at 37 °C gushes over a waterfall and down into a cascade of natural pools formed by the deposition of calcareous rock from evaporation of the water.